freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 There are two main types of lists in HTML &mdash; **Ordered** and **Unordered**.

-In **Ordered** lists (`<ol></ol>`), the order of the list items is important.
-The items may appear in order by numbers, roman numerals, alpha numerals, etc. The default markers for ordered lists appear as numbers (or decimals), such as in the example below:
+In **Ordered** lists (<ol></ol>), the order of the list items is important.
+The items may appear in order by number, roman numeral, alpha numeral, or another type of marker.
+The default markers for ordered lists is a number (or decimal):

 > <img src="https://github.com/kayfo23/imgs-for-fcc-guide/blob/master/ordered-list.png?raw=true" width="350" title="ordered list">